This Day In Writing History

 After graduating, Ginsberg took an apartment in New York City, where he hung out with Burroughs, Kerouac, and their friend, writer, drug addict, and street hustler Herbert Huncke.
 He also met ex-convict turned poet Gregory Corso at, of all places, New York's first openly lesbian bar, the Pony Stable.

-Ginsberg, who was gay, was immediately attracted to Corso and awed by his poems, one of which was about a woman who, in an amazing coincidence, was a former girlfriend of Ginsberg's - one of his few heterosexual relationships.
+Ginsberg, who was gay, found himself immediately attracted to Corso and awed by his poems, one of which was about a woman who, in an amazing coincidence, was a former girlfriend of Ginsberg's - one of his few heterosexual relationships.

 Corso was bisexual, but he preferred women, so they didn't become lovers.
 They would become lifelong friends.
 After their first meeting, Ginsberg introduced to Corso his circle of friends, including Burroughs and Kerouac.

 In 1954, Ginsberg went to San Francisco with a letter of introduction from his mentor, poet William Carlos Williams, and became involved with a group of poets and writers that came to be known as the San Francisco Renaissance.
 He also met and fell in love with Peter Orlovsky, who would become his lifelong partner.

 Ginsberg had been doing odd jobs to support himself while he wrote, but his life changed forever when he wrote Howl, his most famous poem, which brought him international fame.
 Ginsberg's first public reading of Howl took place on October 7, 1955, at The Six Gallery Reading.